 This switch activates the livewell pump and light.
-If the optional port livewell is installed, the port livewell switch will operate this livewell and light.
+If the optional livewell is installed, there will be an additional livewell switch that will operate this livewell and light.

-• Navigational/Anchor Lights
+Navigational/Anchor Lights

 This three-position switch (NAV-OFF-ANC) changes the lighting configurations to running or anchor lights.